-- 1. A member of the Company entitled to attend and vote at the meeting is entitled to appoint a proxy or proxies to attend and vote in his stead.
-A proxy may but need not be a member of the Company.
-There shall be no restriction as to the qualification of the proxy. - 2.
-Where a member appoints two (2) or more proxies, the appointments shall be invalid unless he specifies the proportion of his shareholdings to be represented by each proxy. - 3.
-Where a member is an Exempt Authorised Nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account") as defined under the Securities Industry (Central Depositories) Act, 1991, there shall be no limit to the number of proxies which the Exempt Authorised Nominee may appoint in respect of each omnibus account it holds. - 4.
-The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under its Common Seal or signed by an officer or attorney so authorised. - 5.
-The instrument appointing a proxy or proxies and the power of attorney or other authority (if any) under which it is signed or a notarially certified copy of such power or authority, must be deposited at the Share Registrar's office of the Company at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia, not less than 48 hours before the time appointed for holding the meeting or at any adjournment thereof, otherwise the instrument of proxy shall not be treated as valid. - 6.
-In respect of deposited securities, only members whose names appear on the Record of Depositors on 21 May 2018 (General Meeting Record of Depositors) shall be eligible to attend the meeting or appoint proxy(ies) to attend and/or vote on his behalf. - 7.
-Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions at the Sixteenth Annual General Meeting of the Company shall be put to vote by way of poll.
+- 1. A proxy may but need not be a member. - 2.
+To be valid, this form, duly completed must be deposited at the Share Registrar's office of the Company, Tricor Investor & Issuing House Services Sdn Bhd at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia, not less than forty-eight (48) hours before the time for holding the meeting or at any adjournment thereof PROVIDED that in the event the member(s) duly executes the form of proxy but does not name any proxy, such member(s) shall be deemed to have appointed the Chairman of the meeting as his / their proxy, Provided always that the rest of the proxy form, other than the particulars of the proxy have been duly completed by the member(s). - 3.
+A member shall be entitled to appoint not more than one (1) proxy to attend and vote at the same meeting.
+Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - 4.
+Where a member is an Exempt Authorised Nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the Exempt Authorised Nominee may appoint in respect of each omnibus account it holds. - 5.
+If the appointor is a corporation this form must be executed under the corporation's common seal or under the hand of an officer or attorney duly authorised. - 6.
+In respect of deposited securities, only members whose names appear on the Record of Depositors on 17 June 2019 (General Meeting Record of Depositors) shall be eligible to attend the meeting or appoint proxy(ies) to attend and/or vote on his behalf. - 7.
+Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions at the Seventeenth Annual General Meeting of the Company shall be put to vote by way of poll.

-EXPLANATORY NOTES ON SPECIAL BUSINESS
+EXPLANATORY NOTES